freeCodeCamp/guide/src/pages/sql/sql-server-convert-function/index.md

 ![convert a decimal number to integer number](https://user-images.githubusercontent.com/12566249/31314884-6c94db4a-ac57-11e7-842f-710fad511131.png)

-Note: the result is truncated.
+Note: The result is truncated.

 ### Example: Convert a String to a Date
 `SELECT CONVERT(DATE, '20161030') as Date`